SimonSubokLee/ston-docs-son/admin/origin.kr.rst

         Range: bytes=0-

      When caching a file for the first time, Full-Range(starting from 0) will be requested because the content's Range is unknown.
-     You should check whether the origin server responds to the ``Range`` request with normal response(206 OK).
+     You should check whether the origin server responds to the ``Range`` request with a normal response(206 OK).

-When content is being modified, an **If-Modified-Since** header will be specified as shown below.
+When content is being modified, an **If-Modified-Since** header will be specified, as shown below.
 The origin server must properly reply with **304 Not Modified**. ::

    GET /file.dat HTTP/1.1